Greginkansas/-openhab-openhab1wiki/KNX-Binding.md

 To access your KNX bus you either need an KNX IP gateway (like e.g. the [Gira KNX IP Router](http://www.gira.com/en/produkte/knxeib-ip-router.html)) or a PC running [EIBD](http://www.auto.tuwien.ac.at/~mkoegler/index.php/eibd) (free open source component that enables communication with the KNX bus).

-> Please note that the KNX Binding is using **3761/UDP** by default to connect to your gateway.
+> Please note that the KNX Binding is using **224.0.23.12:3671/UDP** by default to connect to your gateway.

 For installation of the binding, please see Wiki page [[Bindings]].

-## Binding Configuration in openhab.cfg
+## Binding Configuration

-You can find the configuration section for the KNX binding in file configurations/openhab.cfg, section "KNX Binding".
+You can find the configuration section for the KNX binding in file **configurations/openhab.cfg**, section "KNX Binding".

 ##### For your convenience you can see the relevant section as follows: